alireza0r/AutESD/README.md

 <p>
 <h1>Application</h1></br>
 After installing the program (the program requires framework 4.6) and running it, you can enter the program with the username of the good person.
-Of course, the default program is set to the local database, which you have to download files from the database github folder and add it to the program (after Unrar). </br>
+Of course, the default program is set to the local database, which you have to download files from the github's "Database" folder and unrar them and using them to add the program. </br>
 <img src="Pictures/2.PNG" alt="AddUser"></br></br>
 <img src="Pictures/3.PNG" alt="Add database folder"></br></br>